bodymindarts/risq/README.md

 As this is a proof of concept there are a number of limitations.
 - No data is persisted so bootstrap is required for each run.
 - Only 1 connection to a seed node is currently established.
 If the initial data sync fails then daemon will not bootstrap properly or be able to join the p2p network.
-- Not much effort has been made to make the output look pretty or be perticularly usefull other than seeing that things are alive.
+- Not much effort has been made to make the output look pretty or be particularly usefull other than seeing that things are alive.

 ## Node Checker